 The crew of the starship Jarillion is as follows.
 As well as Asaria, there’s also Webber; Vallendon; Saunders; Jen; Rassic and Phelparr.
 All crewmembers have varying personalities and characteristics.

 Saunders is a bitter and belligerent female crewmember who is ex-military and doesn’t get on with anyone.
 I liked how Asaria reflects on how she gets frustrated with Saunders and when she refuses to take orders from her.
-She mentions she doesn’t like her when she fails to make friends with her.
+Asaria mentions she doesn’t like Saunders when she fails to make friends with her.

 There’s also Vallendon, the Jarillion’s pilot; Jen, the Jarillion’s nurse and two alien crewmembers including Rassic (a crustacean) and Phelparr (a reptilian).
-There’s also Globe, the ship’s computer, who is obsessed and wants to provoke a war which gets Asaria and everyone else pretty annoyed by.
+There’s also Globe, the ship’s computer, who is obsessed and wants to provoke a war.
+This understandably gets on Asaria and everyone else’s nerves.

-‘The Jarillion Mercy’ was a very interesting story for Sarah to do and as I said before she’s not really into science-fiction.
+‘The Jarillion Mercy’ was a very interesting story for Sarah to do.
+As I said before, she’s not really into science-fiction.
 I would like to hear Sarah read a period piece of storytelling someday in the style of Jane Austen and Agatha Christie.
-Whether she’ll get to do something like that I really don’t know.
+Whether she’ll get to do something like that, I don’t really know.

-I was hoping that Sarah would have her own spin-off series as Asaria of the Jarillion.
-But it seem didn’t happen like that which is a shame.
-I would have liked to hear more adventures of Asaria and the Jarillion and enjoy listening to them, though I would prefer them to be as full-cast audio dramas.
+I was expecting that Sarah would have her own spin-off series as Asaria of the Jarillion.
+But it didn’t seem to happen like that, which is a shame.
+I would’ve liked to have heard more adventures of Asaria and the Jarillion and to enjoy listening to them, although I would prefer them to be full-cast audio dramas.